xbeat/Machine-Learning/README.md

 Introduction to Pearson Correlation

 Pearson correlation, also known as Pearson's r, is a statistical measure that quantifies the strength and direction of the linear relationship between two continuous variables.
 It ranges from -1 to +1, where -1 indicates a perfect negative correlation, +1 indicates a perfect positive correlation, and 0 indicates no linear correlation.

+## Knowledge Graph Enhanced Language Agents for Relevant Recommendations

+Knowledge Graph Foundations

+Knowledge graphs serve as the backbone of KGLA systems, representing entities and relationships in a structured format.
+We'll implement a basic knowledge graph structure using Python dictionaries and custom classes to model nodes and edges.

 ## BOND Aligning LLMs with Best-of-N Distillation